Joseph Brooks (politician)

 Joseph Brooks (November 1, 1821 - April 30, 1877) was a Methodist minister, newspaper editor, and politician who served as the 19th postmaster of Little Rock, Arkansas, from 1875 to 1877.
-During the Reconstruction Period in Arkansas (1864–74), Brooks and the "Brindle Tails" faction of the state's Republican Party led a coalition group in an attempt to overthrow Republican governor Elisha Baxter.
+During the Reconstruction Period in Arkansas (1864–74), Brooks and the "Brindletails" faction of the state's Republican Party led a coalition group in an attempt to overthrow Republican governor Elisha Baxter.
 The Spring 1874 coup d'état attempt came to be known as the Brooks–Baxter War.

 Brooks was wounded during the assassination of James M. Hinds, a former Democrat who supported Reconstruction, by a member of the Ku Klux Klan.

 Early life and military service

 Joseph Brooks was born in Cincinnati, Ohio, and worked as a minister, preacher, and Methodist church official in Illinois and Missouri from 1840 to 1862.
 He also worked as a newspaper editor for the Central Christian Advocate in St. Louis.
 In 1862, he joined the United States Volunteers as a chaplain.
 In 1863 Brooks, an ardent abolitionist since the 1850s, became chaplain of the 56th United States Colored Infantry.
 Brooks resigned from the U.S. Volunteers on February 1, 1865.